Abortion rights protests block city streets across Poland

 Parliament is due to discuss the impact of the court ruling on the government’s aid programme for families with disabled children on Tuesday.

-Protests are expected to continue near the house of PiS leader Jaroslaw Kaczynski in an affluent Warsaw neighbourhood.
+More protests are planned across Poland later this week, including a mass gathering in Warsaw on Friday.

-Additional reporting by Anna Wlodarczak-Semczuk; Writing by Justyna Pawlak; editing by Nick Macfie
+Additional reporting by Anna Wlodarczak-Semczuk and Jakub Stezycki; Writing by Justyna Pawlak; Editing by Nick Macfie and David Holmes

 Our Standards: The Thomson Reuters Trust Principles.